pupil-labs/pupil-docs/neon/hardware/module-technical-overview/index.md

 - **Data and Power Interface**: A USB connector is located at the front of the module.
 Through this connector, the module connects to a "nest" which is typically located in a glasses-like frame.
 Attached to the nest is a USB-C cable that connects to the Companion device.

-- **Serial Number QR**: A QR Code is located at the back of the module, which contains the serial number of the device.
+- **Serial Number Data Matrix**: A Data Matrix is located at the back of the module, which contains the serial number of the device.

 - **Mounting Screws**: The module is attached to the nest of a frame with two screws.